nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

     link/ether 02:42:ac:11:00:02 brd ff:ff:ff:ff:ff:ff
 ```

-I will leave you verify that the same command run in containers `two` and `three` will yield similar results.
+I will let you verify that the same command run in containers `two` and `three` will yield similar results.
 So what we see here is that we have two network interfaces: `lo` which corresponds to the local loop (localhost) and `eth0`, which... you should consider as the "default network interface" for now.
 I will explain the truth about it a bit later in the article, for the moment, just admit that the container has a default network interface.

 Okay, so you can exit this terminal (again: make sure to keep the first three terminals opened, not to terminate the containers).

-Right now, we have one Docker Networks (`CustomNetwork`) and three containers, totally unrelated.
+Right now, we have one Docker Network (`CustomNetwork`) and three containers, totally unrelated.
 It's time to unleash the power of Docker Networks!
 We are now going to `connect` container `one` to the `Custom Network`.

 This is done with the `docker network connect` subcommand.
 This subcommand takes the name of the network and the name of the container to connect.